San Francisco Exploratorium

 Castello di Amorosa

 Ever wish a medieval castle was just a drive away?
-In you live in the San Francisco Bay Area, you can visit Castello di Amorosa .
-It is in Sacramento just two hours away.
+In you live in the San Francisco Bay Area, you can visit Castello di Amorosa.
+It is in Napa just two hours away.

-We sometimes need to break from the workshop and Castello di Amorosa is one of our favorite to refill our creative well.
+We sometimes need to break from the workshop, and Castello di Amorosa is one of our favorite places to relax and refill our creative well.

-The attention to detail is astounding and having visited castle in Europe they capture the feel.
+The attention to detail is amazing, and they capture the feel of ancient castles in Europe.

 Here is a suit of armor stand ready for action.
-In the backround you can see a beautiful mural that shows the nights going into battle.
+In the background you can see a beautiful mural that shows the knights going into battle.

 Hope you find inspiration!